Preventing Substance Abuse Begins with Knowledge

 Here at the Department of Transportation, we are strongly focused on protecting the safety of the traveling public.
 We want to make sure that people whose jobs affect not only their own safety, but that of everyone else who travels or can be affected by transportation systems, are alert, able to exercise good judgment in potential emergency situations, and committed to compliance with safe practices and safety rules.
 That is the reason why, for nearly 30 years, the Department has implemented a safety-oriented drug and alcohol testing program for safety-sensitive transportation workers.

-For this reason, we have compiled a list of resources -- mostly from Federal agencies -- that can help you learn about substance abuse and finding treatment; proper disposal of unwanted, unneeded or expired medication; workplace and prevention programs, facts about alcohol and drugs, and data and research on prevention practices.
-The list is not all-inclusive, but it's a good starting point for finding out what you can do to prevent or deal with substance abuse issues in your life and the lives of people you know.
+For this reason, we have compiled a list of resources -- mostly from Federal agencies -- that can help you learn about substance use and finding treatment; proper disposal of unwanted, unneeded or expired medication; workplace and prevention programs, facts about alcohol and drugs, and data and research on prevention practices.
+The list is not all-inclusive, but it's a good starting point for finding out what you can do to prevent or deal with substance use issues in your life and the lives of people you know.

-Click here to find treatment facilities in the United States or U.S. Territories for substance abuse/addiction and/or mental health programs not related to the DOT Return to Duty requirements. |
+Find treatment facilities in the United States or U.S. Territories for substance abuse/addiction and/or mental health programs not related to the DOT Return to Duty requirements. |

 NOTE: This page contains links to non-Federal websites.
 The U.S. government, its organizational units, and its employees are not responsible for the information found through these links.
 No endorsement of these sites or their content is provided or implied.